chrisdavies/reduxr-obj-reducer/readme.md

 ```

+`objReducer` takes one or two arguments.
+If two arguments are passed, the first
+is the default value for the reducer.
+It's generally a good idea to pass this
+in otherwise, the reducer will produce a default value of `null`.

-But there's still some annoyance here in that, really this reducer is scoped to `user_` actions, so it would be nice to not have to prefix all the things with `user_`.
+In this example, there's still some annoyance here in that, really this reducer
+is scoped to `user_` actions, so it would be nice to not have to prefix all the
+methods with `user_`.
 That's where [`reduxr-scoped-reducer`](https://github.com/chrisdavies/reduxr-scoped-reducer) comes in.

 ## License MIT